owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

       sudo -u www-data ./occ wnd:listen <host> <share> <username> <password>

 #.
 Read from a file, using the ``--password-file`` switch to specify the file to read from.
-Note that the password must be in plain text inside the file, and neither spaces nor newline characters will be removed from the file by default, unless the ``--pasword-trim`` option is added.
+Note that the password must be in plain text inside the file, and neither spaces nor newline characters will be removed from the file by default, unless the ``--password-trim`` option is added.
 The password file must be readable by the apache user (or www-data)

    ::